 In relation to this, Luanna Spinetti collected influencer thoughts in order to discover whether there is considerable value in moving to HTTPS.
 Quite expectedly, the opinions varied with most respondents pointing to the general necessity for improving web security, while emphasizing the fact it’s up to individuals to determine whether this step would be worthwhile for their own website.

 “Do I think HTTPS is necessary?
 Not really unless you are asking your website’s visitors for confidential information or taking payments through your site.
 However, in the future it could mean the difference between a page ranking at number 1 or number 2 in search – this makes it necessary.”

-This is illustrated in the case of The Washington Post, which took months to redirect all their pages to the encrypted versions.
-In a story of the magazine’s ten month long transition to https, Will Van Vazer pointed out to all the challenges of the process, emphasizing the fact it was worthy after all.
+This is illustrated in the case of The Washington Post, which took months to redirect all their pages to their secure versions.
+In a story of the magazine’s ten-month long transition to HTTPS, Will Van Vazer pointed out to all the challenges of the process, emphasizing the fact it was worth it after all.

 For a publication as large as The Washington Post, it would be expected to face a set of challenges some smaller websites should not be concerned with at all.
-In fact, as John Mueller pointed out in relation to this undertaking, this only means that the transition to the https is not just a buzz, but actually an important step in ensuring the credibility of a website.
+In fact, as John Mueller pointed out in relation to this undertaking, this only means that the transition to the HTTPS is not just a buzz, but actually an important step in ensuring the credibility of a website.

-“If it takes 10 months for a big site to move to HTTPS, you can assume they’re not just doing it to follow a fad,” says Mueller adding that “Moving to HTTPS is getting easier and easier, especially for smaller sites, but even then, there are details that you sometimes have to find solutions for along the way.
-This post covers some of the challenges the Washington Post had along the way.”
+“If it takes 10 months for a big site to move to HTTPS, you can assume they’re not just doing it to follow a fad.
+Moving to HTTPS is getting easier and easier, especially for smaller sites, but even then, there are details that you sometimes have to find solutions for along the way.“